Skip to content

 Short answers, pulled from the story.

-What is the geological structure of Derbyshire?
+What is the highest point in Derbyshire?